lizhanmit/learning-notes/hbase-note/hbase-note.md

 For HBase,

 - Distribution is intrinsic.
-- column-oriented
+- Column-oriented： entries in a column are stored in contiguous locations on disks.
-- horizontally partitioned and replicated
+- Horizontally partitioned and replicated
 - Cells are versioned.
 - Rows are sorted.
 - Columns can be added on the fly by the client as long as the column family they belong to preexists.
 - **Does not support secondary indexes (indexing of other columns).**
-- commodity hardware
+- Commodity hardware
-- fault tolerance
+- Fault tolerance
-- strict consistency
+- Strict consistency

 For RDBMS,

-- fixed-schema
+- Fixed-schema
-- row-oriented
+- Row-oriented
 - ACID properties
-- secondary indexes
+- Secondary indexes
-- complex queries
+- Complex queries
-- complex inner and outer joins
+- Complex inner and outer joins
-- costly hardware
+- Costly hardware

-#### Regions

-Tables are automatically partitioned horizontally by HBase into regions.

-Initially, a table comprises a single region, but as the region grows it eventually crosses a configurable size threshold, at which point it splits at a row boundary into two new regions of approximately equal size.

-Regions are the units that get distributed over an HBase cluster.
-Each node hosts a subset of the table’s total regions.

-### Column- VS Row-Oriented
+##### Column- VS Row-Oriented

 Column-oriented: analytical application, high data compression ratio